NoorFatimaAfzal/Accord/README.md

 ## UX

-This site was created respecting the Five Plans Of Website Design:<br>
+This App is created respecting the Five Plans Of Website Design:<br>

 ### Strategy<hr>